 The pressures placed upon a species by natural selection determines how a species "evolves."
 If a dog fails the test, it is "not breed worthy"...and it does not matter why the dog fails.
 Don't excuse the failure.
 If a dog does perform and it doesn't matter why the dog succeeds, then the dog "is breed worthy" if you choose to breed it.
 If you select for non-performance goals (blue coat, head size, hip scores, etc), don't expect to produce performance dogs as these traits don't ensure performance.
 And, if you want performance, then performance measures need to be your selection pressures...not anything else.
 Would you breed a dog for a "big head" or a "blue coat?"
 Although there is nothing wrong with these traits per say, balance must be maintained and measured by performance.
 If these traits exist in your performing dog, that is fine, but to produce performance dogs you can't select a dog just because a dog expresses a particular physical feature within its phenotype.
 And if we start looking for "other traits" besides performance then we will often loose our objectivity into accepting the truth as it is presented.
 This type of thinking is why many show breeders have ruined or are ruining so many working dogs.
 It is happening today because the strong voices of ignorant show breeders influence many uninformed people...and without in depth thinking on such issues the blind quickly follow the blind assuming that if these things are popular they must be correct.

 Performance selection will remove for any reason of failure...be it temperament, angulation, tendons, ligaments, muscles, drives, cardiovascular, respiratory, and the most important nervous system.
 Performance is obtained by a combination of features.
 To "test" for all of the needed features for performance we would first have to be able to...
 1. Recognize all of the contributing factors of performance instead of simply looking at the performance results (the sum result) AND 2.
 Have a test for ALL (hundreds, if not thousands) of each individual component.
 Obviously, this is not only impractical, but it is impossible.
 Instead just select for performance and you will end up combining working gene pools together and improve the dogs rather than "improving" the paper work.
+If you want a bandog that works, get one from a breeder that tests their stock as protection dogs, guard dogs, or at catching wild hogs.

 Keaten became involved with the American Sentinel program around 2009.
-While Keaten has been a hunter nearly all his life, since 2009 he has also developed a lot of interest in the protection side of the dogs, and has really expanded his knowledge and skill set as both a handler and trainer in this regard.
+While Keaten has been a hunter nearly all his life, since 2009 he has also developed a lot of interest in the protection side of the bandogs, and has really expanded his knowledge and skill set as both a handler and trainer in this regard.

 Keaten currently owns and handles Rebel, Kovu, Valkyrie, Grendel, Rogue, and Freya, all of which are American Sentinels.
 He also has a few Jag Terriers and hog bay dogs that he uses for hog hunting.